Shadowland (comics): Plot

 Days after the fight, Colleen Wing is contacted by Daredevil offering information about her mother.
-Upon visiting him again, he reveals to her that her mother actually led a resurrected Hand group of all women swordsman called "the Nail".
+Upon visiting him again, he reveals to her that her mother actually led a resurrected Hand group of all women swordsmen called "the Nail".
 Colleen's mother and the Nail were eventually assassinated by one of The Hand's enemies.
 Daredevil then asks her to lead a new incarnation of the group.
 She eventually accepts and meets the Nail consisting of Black Lotus, Cherry Blossom, Makro, and Yuki.
 Colleen Wing defends herself from the other Daughters of the Dragon when she ends up betrayed.

 Luke Cage is visited by his old friend Lacy Kimbro who tells him that her son Darris is among the cops that are held captive by the Underhand (a group of ninjas that are already dead).
 The Thunderbolts are soon summoned for mission from the Raft to the mainland.
 They meet with Cage by some railway tracks.
 He informs them that their mission is to locate Darris and bring down the Hand's stronghold, assigning Fixer to lead the team, while he goes to try to convince Daredevil to stop.
 As they descend into the tunnels, the Thunderbolts notice how paranoid Ghost has become and how he does not want to be referred to by his former identity.
-They are then ambushed by the Hand ninjas, but the Thunderbolts fight them.
+They are ambushed by the Hand ninjas, but the Thunderbolts fight them.
 A group of Underhand Ninjas merge and knock Juggernaut down.
 Fixer is stabbed while Songbird is taken down, giving Moonstone the opportunity to do things her way.

 Mister Negative decides to take the advantage of the conflict against the Hand and plan to start a criminal establishment near Shadowland.
 He and his Inner Demons end up running afoul of Spider-Man and Shang-Chi.

 Realizing that Matt is possessed by the demonic Beast of the Hand, the heroes gather together to try to fight him themselves.
 Meanwhile, Kingpin and Lady Bullseye view the carnage that is occurring in the city.
 Lady Bullseye informs Kingpin that he may lose New York.
 Master Izou states that there might be one way to free Daredevil from the Beast of the Hand.
 Despite their efforts to interrupt Bullseye's resurrection ceremony, even a stun grenade thrown by the Punisher and a direct attack from Wolverine fails to kill the now-demonic Daredevil.
 Daredevil ends up dodging Punisher's bullets as Spider-Man webs up Typhoid Mary.
 Spider-Man webs down Daredevil and Elektra attempts to reason with him.
 The voice that comes out of Daredevil proclaims, "There is no Murdock!
 There is only the Beast!".